 25-30

-From 2017 to 2022, I developed a hydroponic system for urban environments, focusing on sustainability and efficient food production.
+Developed a hydroponic system for urban environments, focusing on sustainability and efficient food production.

 30